alanwilter/GenEditID/planning.md

 - [ ] revise queries, filtering by project might not be working correctly (we can use sample names as tracking system)
 - [ ] very large indels detected (90 bp!)
 - [ ] issue with *shiny app*: position_dodge messes up hover event data (Ruben is on it, raised issue at github plot.ly)
-- CHANDU (1) [x] haplotypecaller is giving two merged values for the same sample onto one row separated by comma
+- [x] CHANDU (1). haplotypecaller is giving two merged values for the same sample onto one row separated by comma
 - [ ] unable to fit a model on growth plots to extract curve (Discussion with Dominique on Thu 13 July)
 - [ ] make plots and data tables considering that we can have more than one dna_source.
 As it is currently, e.g. for project GEP00001, well.sequencing_library_contents[0].dna_source is 'fixed cells' and well.sequencing_library_contents[1].dna_source is 'gDNA'.
 We are selecting only fixed cells for simplification, but we need to show both (the reason to have gDNA and cells was to be able to compare the sequencing results from both).
 Also, in project one there is a sample (GE-P6B4-G) that is gDNA only (it was sent for sequencing only as gDNA, without a 'fixed cells' counterpart), no fixed cells, so when you do well.sequencing_library_contents[0].dna_source, it results in 'gDNA'!
 - [ ] RUBEN.
 Revise protein data values in plot_96_wells, how the range looks like (we should see edges )

 ## end of project meeting

-Aim: Paper to publish: dry and wet - portable as much as possible: maybe docker
+**Main aim:** Paper to publish: dry and wet - portable as much as possible: maybe docker

+- **What's next?**
   - (1) Bioinfo pipeline:
     - new version of the amplicon sequencing pipeline after fixes on merged data per line
     - branch and modify to our own needs with explanation on how to install from scratch
   - (2) Coordinate translation to switch between reference genomes
   - (3) Primer design: make it automatic - primer pair if failed nested primers
   - Use replicates - update calculation instead of using average
   - Question?
 Several guides in single well: how to you put in the the layout file and load it?
-- Document the script methods - 3 to 4 lines of comments in plotter files
   - Access control to only genome editing core
     - report with pdf or link to website
     - bam files
+  - Load ngs results for knock-in project 3
+  - Export selection of results not all results
+  - Add growth slope calculation

-- Current webapp - what needs to be finished?
+- **What needs to be finished?**
+  - Current webapp
     - [x] Results table need to be updated with the right columns and one line per samples
-  - [ ] Add result comments on project and add it on edit project
+    - [ ] ANNE - Add result comments on project and add it on edit project
-  - [ ] Finish scoring with protein ratio 800/700 vs KO average
+    - [ ] ANNE - Finish scoring with protein ratio 800/700 vs KO average
-  - [ ] Scale scoring system to 100%
+    - [ ] ANNE - Scale scoring system to 100%
     - [ ] Merge growth and abundance plots into one
     - [x] Check project type: knock-in and knock-out - it is in!
     - [x] Sample tab: update well name on plot to match the one in table
-- Update loading data via webapp and ngs results manually
+  - [ ] ANNE.
+Update doc on loading data via webapp and ngs results manually
-- Load ngs results for knock-in project 3
-- Export selection of results not all results
-- Add growth slope calculation
+  - [ ] RUBEN.
+Document the script methods - 3 to 4 lines of comments in plotter files

-- How it went?
-What we could do better?
+- **How it went?
+What could we do better?**
   - R/Shiny to Python/Pyramid: is it normal process? nope but lots of learning
   - Agile way of working is great
   - Python, Plotly, database learning